Bilingual Assessment Service (BAS)

 - How the bilingual assessment works

 - Possible results of a bilingual assessment

 You may want to consider a BAS referral if you notice a cluster of the following factors.
 The student:

-- is not making expected gains in English language acquisition for their age and stage, even with ESOL-funded support
+- isn't making expected gains in English language acquisition for their age and stage, even with ESOL-funded support

-- has an unclear educational history or there is evidence of disrupted or no schooling before coming to New Zealand
+- has an unclear educational history or there's evidence of disrupted or no schooling before coming to New Zealand

 - has known physical and/or cognitive disabilities or limitations before coming to New Zealand, and is likely to have additional learning needs

 - participates to little or no extent in class

 - is disruptive or aggressive, or behaves erratically

 - doesn't complete any or much work.